Johnson and Virginia host No. 14 Duke - WTOP News

 Charlottesville, Virginia; Sunday, 12 p.m.
 EST

-BOTTOM LINE: Virginia takes on No. 14 Duke after Kymora Johnson scored 28 points in Virginia’s 67-60 victory over the Clemson Tigers.
+BOTTOM LINE: Virginia faces No. 14 Duke after Kymora Johnson scored 28 points in Virginia’s 67-60 win against the Clemson Tigers.

-The Cavaliers are 8-2 on their home court.
-Virginia is seventh in the ACC with 11.4 offensive rebounds per game led by Latasha Lattimore averaging 2.8.
+The Cavaliers have gone 8-2 in home games.
+Virginia is 0-1 in one-possession games.

-The Blue Devils are 3-1 against ACC opponents.
-Duke is third in the ACC with 17.3 assists per game led by Taina Mair averaging 3.8.

-The Cavaliers and Blue Devils square off Sunday for the first time in conference play this season.
+The Cavaliers and Blue Devils meet Sunday for the first time in ACC play this season.

-TOP PERFORMERS: Johnson is shooting 41.1% from beyond the arc with 2.3 made 3-pointers per game for the Cavaliers, while averaging 18.3 points, 5.6 rebounds, five assists and 1.8 steals.
+TOP PERFORMERS: Johnson is averaging 18.3 points, 5.6 rebounds, five assists and 1.8 steals for the Cavaliers.

-Ashlon Jackson averages 2.3 made 3-pointers per game for the Blue Devils, scoring 11.8 points while shooting 44.4% from beyond the arc.

 LAST 10 GAMES: Cavaliers: 5-5, averaging 66.4 points, 35.9 rebounds, 13.0 assists, 8.3 steals and 4.5 blocks per game while shooting 40.3% from the field.
 Their opponents have averaged 67.6 points per game.